How you use fill flash is a question many photographers struggle with. Flash adds another level of complexity to

 It takes time and practice to master, but it is worth persevering with.
 Learn to understand the principles of balancing the light to achieve the exposure you want.
 Then you’ll unleash so much more of your creative potential as a photographer.

 The aperture, shutter speed, and ISO settings affect your exposure.
-The power setting your flash is set to also
+The power setting your flash is set to also influences exposure.

-    influences exposure.
 It’s important to understand how these settings are related.

-    Adjusting the shutter speed when using fill flash does not influence how the light from the flash affects the exposure.

-    This is because the duration of the light from the flash is shorter than the amount of time your shutter is open for.
+Adjusting the shutter speed when using a fill flash does not influence how the light from the flash affects the exposure.
+This is because the duration of the light from the flash is shorter than the amount of time your shutter is open.